 Cody regularly collaborates with choreographers and visual, spoken word, and performing artists.
-He has had his work played at the Florida State University Festival of New Music, Center of Cypriot Composers, MUSLAB, Sacramento State Festival of New American Music, Metanast, Hot Air Music Festival, New Horizons Music Festival, Gallery MC, Nelson-Atkins Museum of Art, Kansas City Art Institute, Electronic Music Midwest, Bang!
+He has acted as artist-in-residence at the Charlotte Street Foundation Studio Residency Program, Kimmel Harding Nelson Center for the Arts, Brush Creek Foundation for the Arts, and Tallgrass Artist Residency.
+Cody has had his work played at the Florida State University Festival of New Music, Center of Cypriot Composers, MUSLAB, Sacramento State Festival of New American Music, Metanast, Hot Air Music Festival, New Horizons Music Festival, Gallery MC, Nelson-Atkins Museum of Art, Kansas City Art Institute, Electronic Music Midwest, Bang!
 Festival, Noisefloor, Electroacoustic Barn Dance, Animation Block Party, Great Plains Regional Tuba and Euphonium Conference, Kansas City Electronic Music and Arts Alliance, and Kansas City Fringe Festival.
 As a composer, Cody has worked with a variety of ensembles including the PRISM Quartet, the Boston New Music Initiative, the Black House Collective, UMKC Musica Nova, SIUE Wind Ensemble, Concert Band, and Percussion Ensemble, and the University of Nebraska - Lincoln Donald A. Lentz Concert Band.
 He has studied under Kimberly Archer, Rome Prize winners James Mobberley and Paul Rudy, and Charles Ives Living Award winner Chen Yi.
-Cody acted as composer-in-residence at the Kimmel Harding Nelson Center for the Arts in February 2014 and at the Brush Creek Foundation for the Arts in February 2015.
-His work can be found on Ablaze Records.
 Download or view his CV here.

 As an electronic composer/multimedia artist, I record and then delicately arrange inconspicuous or disregarded sound sources, producing an intimate human agency from otherwise lifeless objects.
 By doing so, I reinterpret the sound saturation of daily life as a liberating yet introverted experience.
 The resulting product often juxtaposes the delicate and visceral, the intricate and sparse, while maintaining an unabashed intimacy throughout.
 I conceive the development of these works as a linear transformation, much like an extended crossfade between two film scenes.